Description of the project

 The focus of the learning lab will be on fundamental questions about AI – integrated into young people’s everyday topics: How long have AI systems been around and what is behind them?
 What can AI systems do – real and purely theoretical?
 What should we be afraid of?
 Are our jobs, data protection, and human rights at risk?
 What is a special opportunity?
 What is being researched (and produced) here in the region and at FAU, but also worldwide?
 Where in our everyday lives are AI systems already at work?
 How will the technology change our professional world?

-In addition, the fundamental principles of artificial intelligence are introduced (including weak and strong AI, deep learning, etc.), as well as an overview of research conducted at FAU institutions and current applications in the economy.
+In addition, the fundamental principles of artificial intelligence are introduced (including weak and strong AI, deep learning, etc.), as well as an overview of research conducted at FAU institutions and current applications in the economy is given.
 These include intelligent prostheses, algorithms that recognize musical taste, and the use of AI to defend against hacker attacks and combat pandemics.

 Twenty-five themed stations or learning arrangements are being developed, which can be attached to conventional school desks.
 It is sufficient to present the entire learning laboratory in an average classroom.
 The stations enable young people to investigate phenomena, questions, and the everyday applications of AI independently and experimentally.
 The learning arrangements are primarily analog and designed to be “hands-on” and only use media technology and electronic components in exceptional cases.
 The modules are constructed from robust, easily transportable boxes, which have been used with considerable success by the school museum for many years in the delivery of the “Mathelier” mathematics learning workshop to secondary schools.